pepopowitz/working-effectively-with-pull-requests/src/index.md

 If you work together on something, add both contributors to the commits.

-Give the less experience credit to help build their portfolio of work.
+Give everyone credit so you're all building your portfolio of work.

 -->